SolaceLabs/solace-ai-connector/docs/logging.md

 ```

 This configuration sets up three loggers: a root logger that handles WARN and above messages, writing them to both console and a rotating file; a main application logger (`solace_ai_connector`) that captures INFO level logs specifically from the (`solace_ai_connector`) module; and a special debug logger (`sam_trace`) that can be enabled during development for detailed troubleshooting of data structures and internal operations.

+The SAM trace logger has it's value point to an environment variable which is accessed on startup.
+A fallback is also included in case the variable is missing.

+To enable this configuration, the following environment variable pointing to the .ini file must be added: `LOGGING_CONFIG_PATH=./Path/to/file.ini`

 For additional logging configuration options and information on creating handlers, refer to the [Python logging documentation](https://docs.python.org/3/library/logging.config.html#configuration-file-format).